Convent-Coop-Members

 Pets

 Pets are allowed on the estate as long as they are not a nuisance.
 Dogs All council tenants, leaseholders, freeholders and tenants of leaseholders are required to have their dogs micro-chipped and registered with the Dog Control Service, before permission is given to keep a dog.
 Dogs must be kept on a lead when walked on the estate.
 Please clean up dog mess and throw bags away responsibly.
+Persistent offenders are in breach of their freehold/lease/tenancy agreements.
+You can be fined up to £500 for each offence.
 Please call 020 8871 7606 to arrange micro-chipping.
-Click here for more information and the Wandsworth Council Dog Bye Laws.
+Click here for more information and the Wandsworth Council Dog Byelaws.
+Report dog fouling here Report dog control issues here Dog Control Further Information

 Pest Control